 She was sort of beautiful but incredibly crass.
 She was uncomfortable in her body and had a weird gait.
 You could tell that she didn’t think she was beautiful at all.
 Her apartment was gross and she sort of thought she was gross too.
 It was the morning after.
-He wished he hadn’t spouted a lot of bullshit about being a vegetarian and treating his body like a temple because now he was dying for a cigarette.
+He wished he hadn’t spouted a lot of bullshit about being a vegetarian and treating his body like a temple because now he was dying for a cigarette, luckily we found a company that could deliver cigarettes to your door.
 They were sitting up on her bed and staring at elaborate cut outs of birds she’d pasted to the walls.
 She must have done them months ago when she cared something about the way the place looked.
 Now they were sort of tattered and hanging off carelessly.
 There was a mallard and a female duck swimming together.
 The female duck swam ahead but the mallard was in the foreground.

 “What do you suppose that says about men and women?”
 He heard himself ask her, although he hadn’t the foggiest idea why.